datumbox/dapi-model-versioning/README.md

 - The [ContextParams](https://github.com/datumbox/dapi-model-versioning/blob/main/dapi_lib/models/_api.py#L74-L132) class
   which allows us to minimize the effects of BC-breaking changes to classes such as Layers and Modules.
 - A [Registration](https://github.com/datumbox/dapi-model-versioning/blob/main/dapi_lib/models/_api.py#L135-L220)
-  mechanism similar to the one adapted for the prototype datasets on [TorchVision](https://github.com/pytorch/vision/blob/main/torchvision/prototype/datasets/_api.py) to show-case that our proposal is compatible with it.
+  mechanism similar to the one used on the prototype datasets of [TorchVision](https://github.com/pytorch/vision/blob/main/torchvision/prototype/datasets/_api.py) to show-case that our proposal is compatible with it.